TheConnMan/N1-Disable-Important-Indicators/README.md

 ## Installation
 1. [Download](https://github.com/TheConnMan/N1-Disable-Important-Indicators/archive/master.zip) and extract this repo
+2. Rename the extracted folder to remove the `-master` so the package is named properly
-2. From the menu, select `Developer > Install a Package Manually...`.
+3. From the menu, select `Developer > Install a Package Manually...`.
 Navigate to the extracted plugin and select that folder.

   > When you install packages, they're moved to `~/.nylas/packages`, and N1 runs `apm install` on the command line to fetch dependencies listed in the package's `package.json`